4ndygu/civicrm_osdi/README.md

 cv dl com.example.osdi@https://github.com/4ndygu/civicrm_osdi/archive/master.zip
 ```

+Make sure to install the dependencies as well, by invoking `composer install`.

 ## Installation (CLI, Git)

 Sysadmins and developers may clone the [Git](https://en.wikipedia.org/wiki/Git) repo for this extension and